How does Service A know that Service B is actually Service B?

 Why This Matters

-- Cryptographic proof — Can’t be forged or replayed
+- Cryptographic proof, so an identity cannot be forged or replayed

 Identity should be automatic and cryptographically verifiable.
-SPIFFE and SPIRE give every workload an identity it doesn’t have to manage — and that attackers can’t steal.
+SPIFFE and SPIRE give every workload an identity it never has to manage, and that an attacker cannot steal.